simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 We could build this so that when the arcade button is pressed, the trinket sends the key commands for toggle audio on Zoom (Command + Shift + A) then sends the key commands for toggle video on Zoom (Command + Shift + V).
 This way, we don't need any software on the computer (assuming the computer is a Macintosh as we're sending Mac OS key sequences - Windows users you'd need to swap in the equivalent Windows key combinations).
 This is a nice simple approach, but there's a few downsides:

-* What happens if our application that we want to send the key strokes to isn't running?
+* What happens if Zoom isn't running?
-* What happens if our application that we want to send the key strokes to is running but doesn't have keyboard focus - say you're on a Zoom call but really bidding on that eBay auction you've had your eye on for ages in the browser... pressing the button would send the key strokes to the browser causing who knows what to happen!
+* What happens if Zoom is running but doesn't have keyboard focus - say you're on a Zoom call but really bidding on that eBay auction you've had your eye on for ages in the browser... pressing the button would send the key strokes to the browser causing who knows what to happen!
 * If we wanted to change the key strokes sent by the Trinket, we'd have to re-flash it with an updated Arduino sketch - not a huge deal, but maybe inconvenient.
-* We can't do complex logic as we can just send key presses to the computer and have it interpret them.
+* We can't implement complex logic as we can just send key presses to the computer and have it interpret them.

-What I decided to do was always have the Trinket emit a special and unused key sequence whenever the arcade button was pressed, then build some Mac specific software and configuration that would allow an AppleScript to run whenever this sequence of keys is pressed.
-This would buy the flexibility of unlocking the power of AppleScript so that I could add logic there to deal with things like checking an application is running, start it if necessary, do something else if it isn't as well as sending it key presses.
+What I decided to do was always have the Trinket emit a special and unused key sequence whenever the arcade button was pressed.
+I then built some Mac specific software and configuration that allows an AppleScript to run whenever this sequence of keys is pressed.
+This buys the flexibility of unlocking the power of AppleScript.
+With AppleScript I can add logic there to deal with things like checking an application is running, start it if necessary, do something else if it isn't etc, as well as sending it key presses.

-With this in mind, I decided to try and build something whose logic looked something like this:
+With this in mind, I decided to try and build something like this:

 * When the arcade button is pressed, software on the Trinket detects that and sends a special key sequence to the computer.
 * The special key sequence triggers a specific AppleScript.
 * Logic in the AppleScript then:
   * Checks to see if the Zoom application is running.
   * If it is, it:
-     * Sends it the Command + Shift + A key presses to toggle the audio.
+     * Sends it the Command + Shift + A key presses to toggle the microphone.
-     * Sends it the Command + Shift + V key presses to toggle the audio.
+     * Sends it the Command + Shift + V key presses to toggle the video camera.
   * If it isn't, use the AppleScript speech capability to say "Zoom is not running."

 I decided not to worry about the case where the Zoom application is running, but isn't actively in a video call at the time.
+All that happens if the button is pressed in this scenario is that Zoom ignores it.

 Accomplishing this requires two different pieces of software: